algosup/2024-2025-project-1-fpga-team-1/README.md

 ## Overview

 This project is an ALGOSUP project, driven by the students.
 This project aims to create a Frogger game with a FPGA language and a Go Board.
+A Frogger game of whose aim is to cross the map from bottom to top, avoiding obstacles.

-## What Is ... //TODO
+## What Is FroggyRanck

-... is a Frogger game of whose aim is to cross the map from bottom to top, avoiding obstacles.
+You follow the adventure of Ranck in the the frog world.
+Your goal is simple, help Ranck to pass the road without crossing the paths to cars.

 ## How To Install //TODO